WHETSTONE FOR LEADERSHIP COACHING ORGANIZATIONS

 Gives analytics to help you assess your program efficacy and prove ROI for your participants.

-Whetstone was born out of necessity from a principal taking part in the Relay NPAF fellowship who needed a better way to track his instructional coaching work in order to report it back his Relay support team.
+Whetstone was born out of necessity from a principal taking part in the Relay NPAF fellowship who needed a better way to track his instructional coaching work in order to report it back his Relay leadership coach.
 Whetstone was built with this use case in mind:

 Intuitive and ridiculously easy to use.
 One digital home for observations, weekly data meetings, and action steps.

-Built-in coaching best practices structure your participants feedback work around proven coaching strategies.
+Built-in instructional leadership coaching best practices structure your participants feedback work around proven coaching strategies.

 Simple sharing makes it easy for participants to share their work with their advisors, and for advisors to share feedback with participants.